FortinLab/MSssInteg/README.md

 # MSssInteg
 Tool/steps for using MountainSort as pre-processing of spike snippets recorded by the Plexon MAP system.

+NOTE: Working with .plx files requires the Plexon offline SDK which can be found [here](https://plexon.com/wp-content/uploads/2017/08/OmniPlex-and-MAP-Offline-SDK-Bundle_0.zip).
+Make sure that toolbox is in your path when running this code.

 # Overview
 1. Use 'ConvertPLXtoMDA.m' to, as the name indicates, convert the data from the Plexon .plx format, into the .mda format used by MountainSort.